Officials made good on that promise Tuesday.

 In toughening its penalties, NASCAR made the unprecedented move of taking points away before the season has even started.
 Kahne and Kenseth were docked 50 points apiece, while Riggs and Sadler lost 25 each.

 All four crew chiefs can appeal, a process that could allow them to work the Daytona 500.
-If they do and the committee cannot schedule a hearing before Sunday's race, they would be allowed to participate.

 For more reaction to the cheating scandal, check out the The Fast and Fabulous" blog by Valli Hilaire.